trueos/sysadm/api/classes/systeminfo.rst

 Battery Information
 ===================

 The "batteryinfo" action will indicate whether or not a battery exists.
-If it does, it will also report its current charge percentage level (1-99) and its status (offline, charging, on backup, or unknown) and estimated time left (in seconds) timeleft (1-XXXXXX)
+If it does, it will also report its current charge percentage level (1-99). its status (offline, charging, on backup, or unknown), and estimated time left (in seconds).

 **REST Request**